MicrosoftDocs/sql-docs/docs/advanced-analytics/machine-learning-troubleshooting-faq.md

 # Troubleshoot machine learning

-This article includes links to troubleshooting setup and configuration changes.
-It also links to known issues and release notes, and to articles that provide general advice about troubleshooting and performance analysis for machine learning solutions in SQL Server.
+This article provides troubleshooting information related to setup and configuration of machine learning features in SQL Server.
+The information includes links to setup guides, known issues, and release notes.
+Other articles linked to from this article provide advice about performance optimization for machine learning solutions in SQL Server.

 Use this page as a starting point for finding known issues, common setup questions, and procedures for troubleshooting.